 Prague's nightlife is as varied as the people who visit and inhabit the city, which means that chances are, with a little bit of luck and searching, you'll find the perfect venue for your nights out in the city.
 Prague's cafes, pubs, and bars range from enormous live music venues where local and international bands perform all days of the week, to bouncing electro clubs, to more laid-back bars and cafes where you can sink into a sofa and drink a few pints of Czech pilsner, as well as a great selection of gay clubs and bars.
-Below, we've given our personal favourites, plus a few key places that are not to be missed on any night tour of Prague!
+Below, we've given our personal favourites, plus a few key places that are not to be missed (useful information, for example, if you are planning a stag do) on any night tour of Prague!

 Most of the popular Prague nightclubs are located right in the centre of the Old Town, providing easy access to tourists staying in the area as well as locals on a night out.
 One spot not to be missed is Karlovy Lazne, the largest club in Central Europe, with five dance floors on four levels and a magnificent view of the Vltava River and Charles Bridge.
 Other popular clubs where you can get your groove on include Vertigo, Roxy (which hosts free live music acts on Mondays), N11, known for its hip-hop nights, Dublex, and the multi-purpose Lavka, all located within the Old and New Towns.
 Some more upscale venues, where a cocktail could set you back the price of a hostel bed, include Bugsy's and Tretter's.